constructorfleet/deployment-configuration-awx/README.md

-# AWX-Project-Template
+# Deployment and Configuration AWX Project

-Template for scaffolding new Ansible AWS projects
+AWX project for provisioning, deploying and configuring systems.